HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 #### Topic 2.
 [Physical Ergonomics I: Biomechanics]
 Watch the [videos listed in **2-1.
 Physical Ergonomics I**](HFE02_1.md), then write the essay including the following subtopics.<br><br>
-Biomechanics is a specific domain under HF/E. Did you search 'biomechanics' in Google's image search?
+Biomechanics is a specific domain under HF/E. Did you search `#biomechanics` in Google's image search?
 You might see lots of images related to the skeleton and muscle of the human body.
 Yes, biomechanics is a domain related to the movement and posture of living creatures.
 We move (e.g., walking, running, dancing, standing work at a factory, sitting for desk work, playing sports, holding heavy stuff, controlling keyboard and mouse, touching smartphone) by controlling our muscles.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
 You might use bullet points for listing keywords and short items.
 Don't exceed one page for a summary.

 - **Subtopic 2**: How can the knowledge of biomechanics help people in our daily life?
-To help your understanding about this subtopic, you might remind the following keywords: motion capture, EMG, musculoskeletal system, bionics, exoskeleton, occupational biomechanics, sports science.
-For example, you might select 'EMG' and 'bionics' to explaining how our muscle signal (as a bio-data) can be used for development of bionic prosthesis.
+To help your understanding about this subtopic, you might remind the following keywords: `#biomechanics`, `musculoskeletal system`, `#motion capture`, `#human motion`, `#human movement`, `#EMG`, `#bionics`, `#exoskeleton`, `#occupational biomechanics`, `#sports science`.
+For example, the keywords `EMG` and `bionics` can explain how our muscle signal (as a bio-data) is applied for the use of bionic prosthesis.

-- **Subtopic 3**: Provide your own ideas, which could be a new product, technology, or service based on human biomechanical data (e.g., motion data, EMG data) for general people or specific target users.
+- **Subtopic 3**: Provide your own idea of a new product, technology, or service based on human biomechanical data (e.g., motion data, EMG data) for general or specific target users.

 #### Topic 3.
 [Physical Ergonomics II: Anthropometry, Ergonomics at Workplace, Virtual Ergonomics]